 The best time to move a well-established hydrangeas bush is during winter dormancy-after its leaves have fallen.
 The most risky time to transplant a hydrangea is in the spring, right about the time its leaves are starting to emerge.
 If moving it now would be easiest for you, then go ahead and do it.
 It may take a season or two to reset its clock, but with a little TLC, it should survive the move just fine.

 To transplant it, wait for an overcast day (make sure it's not too hot) and dig out as much of a root ball around the hydrangea as possible.
 More is better, as this minimizes the risk of inflicting irreparable damage to the roots.
+If the hydrangea is thriving in its current location, try to relocate it to a site that mimics the same conditions in regards light, wind, etc. If necessary, amend the soil at the new site and make sure it allows for plenty of drainage.

 Water in the hydrangea well when you transplant it, and be prepared to monitor it closely for the rest of the summer.
 Never let it fully dry out, but take care not to water too frequently either.
 Hydrangeas appreciate plenty of water, but they don't like to stand in it.
 Don't give it any fertilizer for several weeks, or until you start to see new growth.